 (f) PEBA will have all of its common law, equitable, and statutory rights of set-off.

 6.3.7 Purchase Orders.
 Contractor will not perform any Work prior to the receipt of a purchase order from PEBA.
-Purchase orders may be used to elect professional services available under this contract, but are subject to all terms and conditions of this Contract.
+Purchase orders may be used to elect optional professional services available under this Contract for which scope and pricing is already defined under this Contract, if any, but are subject to all terms and conditions of this Contract.
 Purchase orders may be electronic.
 No particular form is required.
 An order placed pursuant to the purchasing card provision qualifies as a purchase order.

 6.3.8 Change Orders.